paulv888/wink_local/README.md

 # wink_local
 Moved to node.js based on the /opt/local_control files on the Hub

-Inspired by this and other Reddits https://www.reddit.com/r/winkhub/comments/3p2qwb/wink_firmware_219_nodejs_control_my_cree_light/
+Inspired by this https://www.reddit.com/r/winkhub/comments/3p2qwb/wink_firmware_219_nodejs_control_my_cree_light/ and other Reddits

-And of course PHP not working anymore
+And of course PHP not working anymore!

 Has the following methods
 - GET /readdevices to requery sqllite3 and sends back if statusses are changed